JBlitzar/code-completion/NOTES.md

   - "At this point the only thing these variants have optimized is your emotional resilience" -ChatGPT
     - And what of this project?
 So many extractable lessons, so much resilience learned over nine months now (crazy) and 368 commits.
 But not much in terms of results.
 A paper is cool, but a paper that presents new things as doing better is cooler.
 Oh well.
 I'll take what I can get.
 Because what else are you going to do?
 What else are you going to do.
 My god this has been a journey.
 "Oh haha.
 I know what to do!
 I'll code a transformer.
 It'll be fun and quick.
 Two month project."
 Little did they know.
 It has been fun (at times), but it has _not_ been quick.
     - That feeling when the transformer trains you (to be more resilient, I guess?)
+- Jun 22
+  - 5.8 done.
+  - Also I guess I knew even before the preliminary experiments, because it also didn't work in the other paper.
+But I guess I thought I would be different.
+And then I did the small experiments, and it didn't work.
+But I guess I thought I would be different.
+Now, after two weeks of continuous training, the results are almost in and the verdict is that it didn't work.
+So I can't say this is a sudden realization.